Anaphylactoid and Possibly Related Reactions

 Hydrochlorothiazide may raise the serum uric acid level due to reduced clearance of uric acid and may cause or exacerbate hyperuricemia and precipitate gout in susceptible patients.

 Hydrochlorothiazide decreases urinary calcium excretion and may cause elevations of serum calcium.
-Monitor calcium levels in patients with hypercalcemia receiving quinapril and hydrochlorothiazide.
+Monitor calcium levels in patients with hypercalcemia receiving ACCURETIC.